Young Professional

 What if my country does not offer the Young Professional category?

 If your country does not offer the Young Professional category, you could use one of the Recognized organizations that offer this option.
-They will cost a fee which can be between $1,500 – $5,000. > Here < more info on this option.
+Be aware that these organizations charge a fee, which can range from $1,500 to $5,000.
+For more information on this option, click > here

 What are the requirements for participating in the Young Professional category?